 Each of you will be looking to address different needs when it comes to considering the use of an XR collaboration tool.
 We have identified a set of common requirements that should be considered when selecting the best tools and platforms to suit those needs.
 On our XRCollaboration.com website, we provide an interactive tool that can be used to tailor recommendations to those specific needs and requirements.

-- Support participation via a wide range of devices, to allow more convenient access to potential participants: PC-based VR, standalone VR, smartphone-tethered AR, standalone AR, tablets, smartphones, and Windows/Macintosh computers.
+- Ability to participate via a wide range of devices to allow more convenient access to potential participants: PC-based VR, standalone VR, smartphone-tethered AR, standalone AR, tablets, smartphones, and Windows/Macintosh computers.

 - Stable and reliable software.
 Check the vendor’s blog or release history to see if they are regularly posting software updates.

-- Offer accessibility equal to or better than IRL (in real-life) events.
+- Accessibility equal to or better than IRL (in real-life) events.

-- Support at least 5 participants in real-time without glitches or lag.
+- Support for at least 5 participants in real time without glitches or lag.
 We’ve evaluated each tool’s ability to support concurrent users in a single collaboration session.

-- Allow both free access and paid access, and public access as well as private access.
+- Both free access and paid access, and public access as well as private access.

-- Allows users to quickly and easily visualize the way their avatar appears to others.
+- Allow users to quickly and easily visualize the way their avatar appears to others

-- Should offer users a consistent set of features on supported platforms.
+- Offer users a consistent set of features on supported platforms

-- Interaction controls should be available without having to switch in and out of XR.
+- Make interaction controls available without having to switch in and out of XR

-- Should not have distracting, “always-on” UI elements that crowd the user’s view.
+- Not have distracting, “always-on” UI elements that crowd the user’s view

-- Simple, toggle-able menu, with most common commands accessible via minimal steps.
+- Include a simple, toggle-able menu, with most common commands accessible via minimal steps

-- Use standardized controls for locomotion and interacting, so users can easily switch between platforms.
+- Use standardized controls for locomotion and interaction so users can easily switch between platforms

-- Ideally allow users to change settings without affecting their avatar movements.
+- Allow users to change settings without affecting their avatar movements

-- Functionality to save sessions, slides, and information on fellow attendees.
+- Have the functionality to save sessions, slides, and information on fellow attendees

-- Allows participants to easily exchange contact details.
+- Allow participants to easily exchange contact details.